 - Malware definition database updates are automatic, and are checked half-hourly and updated as necessary.

 - Any detected instances of malware and other security threats are automatically reported to IT Services.
-IT services will then remotely initiate a malware scan.
+IT services will then remotely initiate a malware scan, usually within one business day.

 - Incoming emails are scanned for malware.
 Some attachment types may be renamed.